mikechalmers/shopify-multitool/README.md

 ## Troubleshooting

-**"Not on a Shopify cart page" message**
+**"Visit a Shopify store to use this extension"**
-- The extension can't detect a Shopify cart on the current page
+- The extension can't detect a Shopify storefront on the current page
-- Make sure you're on a Shopify storefront (not the admin panel)
+- Make sure you're on a Shopify storefront (not the admin panel, checkout, or browser pages)
 - Some custom implementations may not expose the standard cart API

-**"Cannot access /cart.js" error**
+**"Cannot access this page" or "Extensions cannot run on browser pages"**
+- Chrome extensions are restricted on browser pages (chrome://, chrome-extension://, etc.)
+- Navigate to an actual website to use the extension

+**"Failed to access cart (HTTP 404/500)"**
 - The store may be using a custom cart implementation
+- HTTP status code indicates the specific error (404 = not found, 500 = server error)
 - Try refreshing the page and clicking the extension icon again
 - If the error persists, the store may not support the AJAX Cart API

-**Cart actions don't work**
-- Ensure you're on the actual storefront page (not a preview or iframe)
+**"Expected JSON response but got text/html"**
+- The server returned an error page instead of JSON data
+- This usually means the store is in maintenance mode or the API is unavailable
-- Check that JavaScript is enabled in your browser
+- Check if the storefront loads correctly in your browser

+**"Operation timed out after 10s"**
+- The operation took too long to complete
+- Check your internet connection
+- The error message will specify which operation timed out (e.g., "Reading cart timed out")
+- Try again after a moment

+**"Failed to copy to clipboard"**
+- Browser may be blocking clipboard access
+- Make sure you've granted clipboard permissions
-- Try reloading the extension: go to `chrome://extensions/`, find Shopify Cart Tools, and click the reload icon
+- Try clicking the extension icon again and retrying

+**"No attributes found on cart"**
+- The cart doesn't have any custom attributes to remove
+- This is expected if you haven't set custom cart attributes

 ## Permissions